-The Compensation Committee periodically engages the services of an independent consulting firm, Hay Group ("Hay"), to provide advice and counsel on executive compensation matters, such as base salary, incentive and bonus programs including the long term incentive plan, short term incentive plan and bridge bonus plan, all as described further below.
+The Compensation Committee periodically engages the services of an independent consulting firm, Hay Group ("Hay"), to provide advice and counsel on executive compensation matters, such as base salary, incentive and bonus programs, all as described further below.
 Hay is an independent resource for advice to the Compensation Committee and has assisted the Committee in reviewing compensation trends including market competitive information, designing compensation programs, and assisting the Committee in assessing the compensation of the CEO.
-The fees paid to Hay in 2010 and 2011 were \$8,170 and \$23,380 respectively.
+The fees paid to Hay in 2011 and 2012 were \$23,380 and \$4,816 respectively.
+Hay was first engaged to provide these services to the Company in September 2002.